Wyyzapd/League-Client.NotpSystem/README.md

 * Install Digital certificate (SourceApp.cer) to  Trusted Root Certification Authorities .
 * Install IDA Pro7.0
+* Download the New version of League U.S. service client
-* Download the New version of League client
+* Download the New version of League Tencent Chinese  client .

+# Usage

+* -

+# Instructions
+* Please test your own modified module to enter the game normally, and there is no problem in the game, after uploading the file.